Homeland Security, Law Enforcement & Firefighting at Columbia Southern University

 Homeland Security, Law Enforcement & Firefighting Student Demographics at Columbia Southern University

-Take a look at the following statistics related to the make-up of the homeland security, law enforcement and firefighting majors at Columbia Southern University.
+Take a look at the following statistics related to the make-up of the homeland security, law enforcement & firefighting majors at Columbia Southern University.

 Columbia Southern University Homeland Security, Law Enforcement & Firefighting Master’s Program

-Of the students who received a homeland security, law enforcement and firefighting master's degree from Columbia Southern University, 52% were white.
-This is typical for this degree on the natiowide level.
+Of the students who received a homeland security, law enforcement & firefighting master's degree from Columbia Southern University, 55% were white.
+This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Columbia Southern University with a master's in homeland security, law enforcement and firefighting.
+The following table and chart show the race/ethnicity for students who recently graduated from Columbia Southern University with a master's in homeland security, law enforcement & firefighting.

 Concentrations Within Homeland Security, Law Enforcement & Firefighting

-If you plan to be a homeland security, law enforcement and firefighting major, you may want to focus your studies on one of the following concentrations.
+Homeland Security, Law Enforcement & Firefighting majors may want to concentrate their studies in one of these areas.
 The completion numbers here include all graduates who receive any type of degree in this field from Columbia Southern University.
 Some of these focus areas may not be available for your degree level.

 Careers That Homeland Security, Law Enforcement & Firefighting Grads May Go Into